cterzis1435/Information-Systems-Methodologies-Development-/ISDM Project.md

 End Customers need a way to be assured that our personal data is being protected when using the CMS because of the need to maintain data confidentiality
 End Customers need a way to be able to order the travel packages chosen with the RM because that will allow us to go on the trip

+‘How Might We’ Statements (HMW)

+Relationship Managers:
+HMW improve the CMC to attract more end-customers?
+HMW connects with customers more easily to make their communication with the customer more efficient?
+HMW effectively uses our skills and product knowledge at an extensive level to help increase our sales?
+HMW get customers to be matched with the correct RM with the correct product knowledge?
+HMW create and update our skill matrix so that our profile is accurate?
+HMW use our old knowledge of the system and implement our knowledge into the use of the new system?

+End-Customers:
+HMW communicates with the travel agents in a simple manner to get the information we need?
+HMW matches with a helpful and knowledgeable RM to efficiently discuss travel packages?
+HMW get quick assistance to not keep us waiting on the phone for too long?
+HMW ensure that our personal data is being protected while using the CMC System to help maintain data confidentiality HMW order the travel packages that are being offered?